-Work in Progress An incomplete document, designed to guide discussion and generate feedback, that may include several alternative requirements for consideration.
-Draft A document in specification format considered largely complete, but lacking review by Members and vendors.
+Work in An incomplete document, designed to guide discussion and generate feedback review by Members and vendors.
 Drafts are susceptible to substantial change during the review process.

+Progress that may include several alternative requirements for consideration.

+Draft A document in specification format considered largely complete, but lacking

-Issued A stable document, which has undergone rigorous member and vendor review and is suitable for product design and development, cross-vendor interoperability, and for certification testing.
-Closed A static document, reviewed, tested, validated, and closed to further engineering change requests to the specification through CableLabs.
+Issued A generally public document that has undergone Member and Technology

+Supplier review, cross-vendor interoperability, and is for Certification testing if applicable.
+Issued Specifications are subject to the Engineering Change engineering change requests to the specification through CableLabs.

+Process.

+Closed A static document, reviewed, tested, validated, and closed to further